alessandrolamberti/alessandrolamberti/README.md

 ## About me

 - Currently enrolled in Telecommunication Engineering at La Sapienza, Rome
-- Currently working at [c.ser.mac](https://ai.csermac.it/) in the R&D, Artificial Intelligence laboratory
 - Always trying to learn new things here and there

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>